 Syngenta a global seeds and chemical corporation, one of the four biggest in the world, had recently purchased a scrappy start up firm called Farmshots.
-Farmshots was a software that utilized satellite imagery to show farmers a heatmap of their field so that they could monitor the growth of their crops.
-Farmers could compare one image of their fields to another to see any deadspots in their fields, which could indicate a pest or growth issue with their crops.
-Syngenta had recently rolled in this scrappy team with the rest of their product offering, so it was up to me as a Product Designer to help align their product with the rest of Syngenta's applications.
-I worked on several projects with the Farmshots team but the one that really stands out to me was for a project that never got fully developed, and saved Syngenta money because of it.
+Syngenta had recently rolled in this team with the rest of their product offering, so it was up to me as a Product Designer to help align their product with the rest of Syngenta's applications.
+I worked on several projects with the Farmshots team including creating the layout and design system for ios but the one project that really stands out to me was one that never got fully developed, and saved Syngenta money because of it.

 A project manager heard from an intern that heard from a farmer that there was a need for monitoring specific areas of their field.
 The idea was called the monitor feature.
 The idea was that if an area in a farmer's field was experiencing low growth or none at all, an application could leverage satellite imagery to survey the area for several weeks and push notifications to the farmer about any changes or progress.
 This in theory would allow the farmer to receive up to date information about their field and allow them to make decisions like ordering pesticides to spray that particular area.
 In theory this would save the Farmer time and money from not having to spray as much product.
 Syngenta, being a low maturity UX organization, would typically take this objective and develop an application but with Farmshots, I had more say in the team and convinced the team to allow me to conduct user research to validate the idea first.